marcofornari/AFLOWpi/README.md

 **INSTALLATION:**

-To install AFLOWpi, execute this command in the AFLOW$\pi$ source directory:
+To install AFLOWpi, execute this command in the AFLOWpi source directory:

 1. Clone this repository and enter the cloned directory
 2. python setup.py install --user